 Stinging Nettles

-So what is a stinging nettle?
+So what are stinging nettles?

-The Urtica Dioica, or more commonly known as the stinging nettle is a perennial flowering plant that grows like a weed across many areas of the world.
+The Urtica Dioica, or more commonly known as stinging nettles is a perennial flowering plant that grows like a weed across many areas of the world.
 It is native across all of Europe, Asia, North America and the northern part of Africa, though it has been introduced across various other areas of the world.

 Although it is looked upon as a sort of pest plant, the nettle actually has numerous uses and was wildly used in the past for everything from food to medicine.
 It can also be turned into a type of relatively strong cord by drying and twisting the fibres of the main stem, and has been used as a medicine and even to make tea and beer by past societies.

-The stems and leaves of nettles are covered in tiny hollow hairs that are incredibly sharp and act as tiny needles.
+The stems and leaves of stinging nettles are covered in tiny hollow hairs that are incredibly sharp and act as tiny needles.
 When touched with enough force, which is normally done by simply brushing past them, the hairs will pierce the skin and inject folic acid as well as a number of other chemicals, such as histamine and serotonin as well as various others.

-Today though since making your own products from gathered plants is something mostly forgotten and now only exists mostly as a niche hobby, many of these methods have almost been forgotten, but fortunately your friendly bush craft buddy is going to tell you how to make them.
+Today though since making your own products from gathered plants is something mostly forgotten and now only exists mostly as a niche hobby, many of these methods have almost been forgotten, but fortunately your friendly bushcraft buddy is going to tell you how to make them.

 If you are in one of the areas of the world where these plants are native, you will have undoubtedly seen them all over the place.